siliconsocket/Pancakeswap-v2-trading-bot/README.md

 <br> </br>
 <H2>To do</H2>

+- Let the amount of decimals and the token-name be derived automatically (like in the uniswap-bot)
 - New, more user-friendly design
 - Fix "Python int too large to convert to C ssize_"